 The relationship between monopolies and monopoly prices is not as straightforward as it initially seems.
 Indeed, a monopolist may have less market power than firms competing.
 This point is especially true when it comes to tendering lots.
 Therefore, it is crucial that the criteria for the selection procedure be carefully selected.

-An important criterion to determine if the market price will be a monopoly price is the weight of the expected price to be charged to consumers in the future.
+An important criterion to determine is the weight of the expected price to be charged to consumers in the future.
 For example, if there were to be a competitive selection procedure where a single firm receives operational rights, and if further the bidding amount is a commitment to the price that will be charged to consumers, then we will have a competitive outcome even if the selected bidder has a local monopoly.
 In the ideal scenario the Cypriot authorities would simply ask each of the possible operators to submit the cost they would be willing to charge consumers and take the lowest one.
 The reserve price literature also indicates that the authorities should try and create a maximum price that can be charged to consumers, probably based on current pricing.

 The ideal scenario is somewhat thwarted because there are three additional constraints that the government of Cyprus must take into account.
 The first additional criterion is the number of consumers serviced.
 Introducing this as a criterion could increase the risk of having the providers compete on the number of consumers serviced and not on the price they would charge them.
 On the other hand, this criterion could be welfare improving if it allows for more providers to enter the process, and thus compete on the retail price.
 This could ultimately push the participants’ bids about their retail prices down, and ultimately benefit consumers.